stack-tracer/stacktracer/README.md

 **stacktracer w3wp**

-This command captures stacktraces of all CLR .net threads running in w3wp.exe process for 10 seconds.It will generate the output as an xml file in the same folder as stacktracer.exe.
+`This command captures stacktraces of all CLR .net threads running in w3wp.exe process for 10 seconds.It will generate the output as an xml file in the same folder as stacktracer.exe.`

 **stacktracer /s 20 /i 500 iexplore**

-Above command captures 20 samples where each sample is 500 milli seconds apart from w3wp.exe process.
+`Above command captures 20 samples where each sample is 500 milli seconds apart from w3wp.exe process.`

-Current implementation include output generation in xml/xslt for viewing the most recent stack traces.
-The performance impact of the stacktracer is minimal.
-Future plans include GUI, automated data capturing.

-## Supported runtimes
+### Supported runtimes

 * Windows vista+/Windows server 2008+ with .net framework 4.0 client side profile installed
 * works with any .net process targeted for .NET Framework 3.5/4.0/4.5

-## Versions
+### Versions

 * On premise environments
 *  for running in hosted environments (where you don't have permission to run as an administrator)

 Each version comes with specific exe for 32 bit and 64 bit.
 Make sure the bitness of stacktracer and target process match.

-## More examples
+### More examples